vincentskele/solarianbot/README.md

 - Responds to `random` with a random Solarian GIF.
 - Responds to `view <MINT #>` with the Solarian's GIF and metadata.
 - Responds to `randomattibute` with a random attribute and an example of a Solarian with the attribute.
+- Responds to `rank <rank #` to display info about a particularly ranked Solarian.

 ## Getting Started